 Equator In Uganda, Uganda Equator Line At Kayabwe

-Visit The Uganda Equator and cross to Either the Nothern or Southern Hemisphere as For a unique Uganda Safari Experience.
+Visit The Uganda Equator and Cross to Either the Nothern or Southern Hemisphere For a Unique Uganda Safari Experience.

 Uganda Equator Crossing – Overview